Wild/flower Women

 Wild/flower Women II - images and credits

-Image credits for images right and below:
+Image credits for images below:

 ‘Kathleen with hat’, Ulrike Sturm 2018, illustration for free-cut vinyl installation